marcelosperalta/bootcamp_dci/200813/README.md

 ## basics commands

-:black_circle: To see all Databases you have
+:ballot_box_with_check: To see all Databases you have
 ````
 show dbs
 ````
 ![screenshot4](./readme/screenshot04.png)

-To show the current Database you are working with
+:black_medium_small_square: To show the current Database you are working with
 ````
 db
 ````